Summer 2023 Pre-College Program Applications are now LIVE, don't delay, start your application today!

 We welcome high school juniors and seniors with prior research experience to join us for a semester at Tufts under active mentorship by one of Tufts' world-class researchers to learn hands-on laboratory techniques and/or data and processing skills.
 Students will work in Tufts research laboratories, actively participating in the rigorous research being explored at Tufts.
 Students will gain proficiency in authentic research practices as they work side-by-side with the faculty, postdoctoral scholars, and students at Tufts University.
 Although the particular techniques and areas of research will depend on the research team that hosts each student, all students will actively contribute to ongoing research projects and learn about research ethics and how to evaluate information objectively.
-Lab time will be supplemented with a poster session and the opportunity to experience life on the Tufts University campus.
+Lab time will be supplemented with a various afternoon sessions and the opportunity to experience life on the Tufts University campus.
 Students may be virtual, or choose to commute or live on campus during the program depending on lab choice.
 Residential students will live in dormitories and share meals in campus dining halls throughout the six-week program.

 Each student selected to participate in this competitive program will be paired with a Principal Investigator and mentor in one of Tufts' many outstanding research laboratories.
 The majority of time in the program will be mentored research in a Tufts laboratory.
 Students will be fully integrated into the research team including team meetings and presentations, an incredible opportunity to interact with world-class researchers.

-- Work side-by-side with world class faculty and researchers
+- Work with and learn from world-class faculty and researchers

-- Gain first-hand experience in evaluating real data sets as a part of conducting lab research
+- Gain experience in evaluating real data sets as a part of conducting lab research

 - Investigate a question related to the lab’s research and develop a poster to present at a poster session

-- Participate in journal clubs, field trips, guest lectures, and networking events
+- Participate in journal clubs, guest lectures, and networking events

 - Make lifelong friends with students from all over the world